redis/redis-doc/commands/getdel.md

 Get the value of `key` and delete the key.
-Return values are similar as `GET`.
+This command is identical to `GET`, except for the fact that it also deletes the key.

 @return